entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu *et al.* (2016), character 236; Clement et al. (2018), character 234.

 > - Character 29 in 'early gnathostome phylogeny dataset'.
+> - Sarcopterygians are coded as "1"; Some actinopterygians are coded as "1".

 503. Enamel and pore canals: enamel absent from inner surface of pores (0), enamel lines portions of pore canal (1).
 > Lu *et al.* (2016), character 237; Clement et al. (2018), character 235.